tangrams/ProceduralTextures/README.md

 # Procedural Textures
 by [Patricio Gonzalez Vivo](https://github.com/patriciogonzalezvivo)

-Here at Mapzen, the [Tangrams](https://github.com/tangrams) teams ([web](https://github.com/tangrams/tangram) and [native](https://github.com/tangrams/tangram-es) ) are excited on the possibilities of using OpenGL Shading Language for rendering maps.
-We use them for everything in ours engines, from extrude OpenStreetMap polygons into 3D buildings, to apply different effects like light calculations and environmental maps.
+The [Tangrams](https://github.com/tangrams) teams ([web](https://github.com/tangrams/tangram) and [native](https://github.com/tangrams/tangram-es) ) are excited on the possibilities of using OpenGL Shading Language for rendering maps.
+We use them on everything from geometry extrusion to light effects.

-Another powerful use of GLSL Shaders is to create procedural textures on the fly.
-This allow mappers to make interesting patterns programmatically and apply them on different geometry (like buildings, roads, parks, etc) using their own rules.
+Another use of GLSL Shaders is for generating procedural textures on realtime.
+This allow mappers to make interesting patterns programmatically and apply them on different geometries  using custom rules.

-This is a small collection of examples designed to inspire and help map makers to design and craft their own maps.
-[Here you can find the complete gallery](http://tangrams.github.io/ProceduralTextures/) ( and [source code of it](http://github.com/tangrams/ProceduralTextures) ) in case you want to contribute with your own designs.
+This [repository](http://github.com/tangrams/ProceduralTextures) and [on-line gallery](http://tangrams.github.io/ProceduralTextures/) shows a small collection of examples to inspire map makers to use, code and share generative textures for maps.

 ## How to install this gallery in your local machine?

-* Clone this repository locally and run a Python Simple HTTP Server.
+* Clone this repository locally and run a Python HTTP Server.

 ```
 git clone https://github.com/tangrams/ProceduralTextures